 #2 High-Intensity Interval Training on an indoor rowing machine improves aerobic AND anaerobic fitness

-Indoor rowing is a great aerobic workout that allows you to build strength at the same time.
+Indoor rowing is a great workout that allows you to build strength and aerobic fitness at the same time.
 According to the American College of Sports Medicine (ACSM), High-Intensity Interval Training improves aerobic and anaerobic fitness.

 That’s why HIIT on an indoor rowing machine is the perfect combination for fitness as well as for sports conditioning.

 #3 Indoor Rowing HIIT provides you with a full-body workout

 While HIIT workouts on a treadmill or exercise bike are great lower body workouts, they don’t activate the muscles of the upper body as much as indoor rowing.

 Focusing only on certain muscle groups can lead to muscle imbalances and increase your risk of sports injuries.

 Indoor rowing, on the other hand, works all major muscle groups and can thus help you to have an effective full-body workout.